 This is something I’m still working on, but find it worth sharing.

 Have you ever scrambled to find a gift just for the sake of giving a gift?
 Small trinkets for your kid’s friends, flimsy toys for stocking stuffers, or out-of-the-blue (and inexpensive) gifts for your extended family members?
-As much as I LOVE gift giving, I’m not sure when it became so deeply programmed in me that it’s better to give anything just for the sale of giving.
+As much as I LOVE gift giving, I’m not sure when it became so deeply programmed in me that it’s better to give anything just for the sake of giving.

-I’m not sure if there’s a quick and easy fix for this one, but
+I’m not sure if there’s a quick and easy fix for this one, but here’s some things I’m working on this year:

 - Asking–and actually listening–to what people want instead of buying something that will be a big (and maybe unwanted) surprise.
 This will help cut down on return shipping resources and return waste.